 How your super is invested can make a difference to its performance and balance by the time you retire.
 Typically, growth assets like property and shares have higher returns than defensive assets like cash and fixed interest, but carry more risk.
 Most investment options in super funds have a mix of both growth and defensive assets.
 Your super balance may go up and down when markets fluctuate from time to time so it’s a good idea to review and make sure you’re comfortable with the type of investment options selected in your super.
-With Essential Super, your money is automatically invested in our Lifestage option, which is based on your age.
+With Essential Super, your money is automatically invested in one of our Lifestage options based on your age.
 Over 90%3 of our members are in this option.
-Our Lifestage option has been designed to give more exposure to growth at a younger age and more defensive as members get older.
+Our Lifestage investment options have been designed to give more exposure to growth at a younger age and get more defensive as members get older.
 Your investment mix is adjusted as you grow older.

 To see how your super is invested, log into NetBank > select Essential Super > Investments

-Our Investment Fund Fact sheets will show you a short summary of the all of the available investment options, the strategy and its performance over time.
+Our Investment Fact Sheets will show you a short summary of the all of the available investment options, the strategy and its performance over time.

 1Before you make a decision on consolidating your super, you should compare the costs, fees, risks and benefits of your other super funds against Essential Super.
 It makes sense to consider whether you can replace any insurance cover you may lose upon rolling over, potential costs for withdrawing from other super funds as well as any investment or tax implications.
 You should also decide which super fund you want your employer to pay your future employer contributions to and complete a Super Choice form if necessary.

 2Contribution caps apply